Last Update : February 17, 2021

 In addition, the housing department contacts students prior to their arrival asking them to buy the following:

 These items may be provided to students upon arrival as required, at their expense.

 Appendix C presents the quarantine rules for University residences.

 When the quarantine takes place in off-campus housing, the University reminds people of the health measures to follow.
 A thermometer, face covering, and disinfecting cloths can be provided, if required.
 The arrival protocol presented in the following section is used to monitor compliance with quarantine instructions.

 In addition, a temporary room will be assigned to any person who is symptomatic, requires preventive isolation (arriving from outside of Canada), has had close contact with a positive person, or has received a positive diagnosis.

-Once students arrive at the quarantine site, the University will match them with a mentor who will accompany them throughout the quarantine period.
+Upon arrival at the quarantine site, and even before, the Université de Sherbrooke encourages students to contact his or her mentor, who will follow the student throughout the quarantine period.
 Mentors have the following tasks:

 If they have not already done so, students must complete the declaration form in order to avoid being placed in isolation for 14 days.